mezcel/electron-container/README.md

     * Note: consider [wgetjs](https://www.npmjs.com/package/wgetjs) for continued development.

 __Todo:__
 In the development of [jq-tput-terminal](https://github.com/mezcel/jq-tput-terminal), I simplified and filled in the under developed holes in the JSON db.
-I have not integrated those changes to this app's DB yet.
-This app still has residual bloat.
+I have not yet integrated those changes to this app's DB.

 ---

 ### Main Dev Objective:

 * Desktop standalone and mobile networked app
-* Works as a Server Hosted App.
+* Works as a Server Hosted app and as a Client recipiant app.
-* Send/Receive text communication between different app instances
+* Send/Receive text communication between different app instances.

 ### Intended usecase: